CHeggan/MetaAudio-A-Few-Shot-Audio-Classification-Benchmark/README.md

  - Both Fixed and Variable length dataset processing pielines

 ## Algorithm Implementations
 Algorithms are custom built, operating on a similar framework with a common set of scripts.
-Those included are as follows:
+Those included in the paper are as follows:
   -  [MAML](https://arxiv.org/abs/1703.03400)
   -  [Meta-Curvature](https://arxiv.org/abs/1902.03356)
   -  [Prototypical Networks](https://arxiv.org/abs/1703.05175)